 Due to the economic downturn in 2008 and 2009, the Unemployment Insurance Trust Fund has not had enough funds to pay for claims filed by unemployed workers, and as a result, New York State borrowed from the federal government to cover the difference.
-The debt from these federal loans has grown to $3.5 billion, with $85 million in interest due to the federal government for 2013.
 The New York State Department of Labor is required by law to assess a temporary Interest Assessment Surcharge (IAS) on employers to cover the interest due on the federal loan each year.

-Each employer's surcharge amount was calculated using the wages subject to contributions for the current payroll year (the fourth quarter of 2011 through the third quarter of 2012) and multiplying those wages by the IAS rate of .15%.
-The maximum amount that employers will be assessed is $12.75 per employee.
+For 2014, all businesses in New York State will receive more than a 50% decrease in their Unemployment Insurance Interest Assessment Surcharge from 2013 - the first ever decrease of this size.
+Each employer's surcharge amount was calculated using the wages subject to contributions for the current payroll year (the fourth quarter of 2012 through the third quarter of 2013) and multiplying those wages by the IAS rate of .07%.
+The maximum amount that employers will be assessed is $5.95 per employee.

 Thanks for the feedback!
 It will help us improve your experience.